openmobilehub/android-omh-storage/packages/plugin-onedrive/README.md

 ### Other methods

 Interacting with the OneDrive storage provider follows the same pattern as other storage providers since they all implement the [`OmhStorageClient`](https://openmobilehub.github.io/android-omh-storage/api/packages/core/com.openmobilehub.android.storage.core/-omh-storage-client) interface.
 This uniformity ensures consistent functionality across different storage providers, so you won’t need to learn new methods regardless of the storage provider you choose!
-For a comprehensive list of available methods, refer to the [Getting Started](https://openmobilehub.github.io/android-omh-storage/docs/getting-started) guide.
+For a comprehensive list of available methods, refer to the [Getting Started](https://openmobilehub.github.io/android-omh-storage/docs/getting-started#usage) guide.

 #### Caveats

+> When updating a file, if the new file has a different name than the updated file, two additional versions might sometimes appear in the system.
+One version comes from updating the content of the file, and the other comes from updating the file name.
+However, this behavior is non-deterministic, and sometimes only one new version is added.
+This is why it is listed under the Caveats section.

 > The [Sharing Links](https://learn.microsoft.com/en-us/graph/api/resources/permission?view=graph-rest-1.0#sharing-links) permissions are not supported.

 > The [search](https://learn.microsoft.com/en-us/graph/api/driveitem-search?view=graph-rest-1.0&tabs=java) query takes several fields including filename, metadata, and file content when searching.

 ## License